scflode/dotfiles/README.md

 Bootstrap installs command-line tools plus Nextcloud, 1Password, and Ghostty.
 Continue in this order:

-1. Sign into Nextcloud and wait until `~/Nextcloud/Private/ssh` is synced.
+1. Sign into Nextcloud and setup `.ssh` sync.
 2. Sign into 1Password, enable its SSH agent, then start a new shell (`exec zsh -l`).
 3. Run `./link_ssh`.
 It links SSH configuration and public keys; private keys remain in 1Password.
 It refuses to replace an existing `~/.ssh` directory.
 4. Run `./setup apps` for remaining casks.